kenp-io/kenpio-docs/docs/airpods-max/usb-c-kit/v1dot1_assembly.md

   <figcaption><b>Figure 14.</b> PCB Spacer Application</figcaption>
 </figure>

+Take the microphone we previously removed.
+Where the golden rectangle is, but on the opposite side of the flex PCB, there is a very small hole.
+That's where sounds come in.
+We will call it the MEMS sound hole.
+Make sure to carefully peel off all the adhesive surrounding that hole.

-Insert the microphone we previously removed inside its custom holder that is included in the kit.
+Insert the microphone inside its custom holder that is included in the kit.
 With the hole facing down (Figure [15](#mic-holder), shown with the arrow), make sure the microphone PCB is inserted with the flexing part sticking out of the left side (Figure [15](#mic-holder), right image).

+Check that you can clearly see the MEMS sound hole through the hole in the microphone holder (Figure [15](#mic-holder), shown with the arrow).

 <figure markdown id="mic-holder">
   ![Microphone Holder Insertion](pictures/mic-holder.jpg)